When can a writ of habeas corpus be suspended?

 • Declared War: Times of warfare can lead to suspension.

-The Constitution provides for the suspension of habeas corpus only under specific circumstances.
-The Constitutional clause states that the writ can be suspended during “cases of rebellion or invasion” when “the public safety may require it.”
+The United States Constitution explicitly outlines the conditions under which the suspension of habeas corpus is permissible.
+According to the Constitutional clause, the writ of habeas corpus may be suspended only during “cases of rebellion or invasion” when “the public safety may require it.”
+This provision is a critical safeguard within the legal framework, ensuring that individual liberties are protected except in extraordinary circumstances.

 Impact of Suspension on Individuals